How long does a Cat Take to Adjust to a New Home?

 - Family: if there are other pets in the new home or new family, this can take them a while to adjust.
 Some cats will simply not get along well with others, no longer how long you give them.
 Most will adapt over time.

-In general, for a happy and healthy cat, it should take no longer than a week or a week and a half to get used to a new home.
+In general, for a happy and healthy cat, it should take no longer than a week or two to get used to a new home.
 We will need to encourage the cat when adjusting to a new owner or home, but they should feel comfortable easily enough.
 Some cats, especially those with trauma, make take longer.
 However, if the cat still has not adjusted after a month, then you may need to call in an expert ethologist to help work out the problem.

 Before the cat arrives in the new home

-Cats are animals which love routine, so a small change in daily activities affects them.
+Cats are animals which love routine, so even a small change in daily activities can affect them.
 If you've just adopted a kitten, it's normal for them to be suspicious and mistrustful.
-In addition to not knowing who you are or what your intentions are, they will suddenly find yourself in a strange environment, full of unknown smells and without a single mark of their own scent, which is so important for cats to feel comfortable.
+In addition to not knowing who you are or what intentions you have, they will suddenly find themselves in a strange environment, full of unknown smells and without a single mark of their own scent.
+Scent is particularly important for cats to feel comfortable.

 Arriving at home is crucial to getting used to the new environment as quickly as possible.
 Some cats will feel at ease from the beginning, exploring and taking over quickly, but this is not the most common.